HsienChing/RS-232_serial_call_response_and_HMI_display_for_Arduino/README.md

 <!-- ABOUT THE PROJECT -->
 # About the project

-Use the Arduino board to communicate with the device through RS-232 and output the device responses to the human-machine interface (HMI).
+The Arduino board is used to communicate with the external device through RS-232.
+The device responses are resolved by the Arduino and output to the human-machine interface (HMI).

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.0-4baaaa.svg)](code_of_conduct.md)